aahnik/wappdriver/README.md

 ### Documentation & Why `wappdriver`?

 - fast and reliable
-- whatsapp's website structure may change, the selectors can be updated over internet dynamically, without changing code.
+- WhatsApp's website structure may change, the selectors can be updated over the internet dynamically, without changing code.
-- chrome Driver path setting is hassle free
+- chrome Driver path setting is hassle-free
 - actively maintained
 - fast support, if you need help
-- send messages with **bold**, _italics_, or ~~strike through~~
+- send messages with bold, italics, or strikethrough
-- send emojis 😃
+- send emojis smiley
-- send images, videos and gifs
+- send images, videos, and gifs
 - send documents and files
-- can set custom timeout, so that runs properly in old computers or with slow internet connection
+- can set a custom timeout, so that runs properly on old computers or with a slow internet connection
 - more features to be added

 [Read](https://aahnik.github.io/wappdriver/docs/Documentation.html) the full Documentation to know about all the features.